 There are so many questions Hemery still hopes to answer and applications she is eager to explore.
 “I am particularly interested in the long-term effects and adaptations of marine communities around MRE devices, and how long will it take for any potential effects to not be discernable from natural variability anymore,” says Hemery.
 Her curiosity and expertise will continue to serve the Triton Initiative and push the boundaries of how marine habitats are currently studied and understood.

 Story written by Cailene Gunn.

 The remaining TFiT stressors will be featured over the next few months—stay tuned for more discussions on how the Triton team is researching MRE stressors to help remove the barriers to deploying devices.

 "I sailed with Lenaig on a cruise out of Coos Bay, OR in 2014 on which we recorded seafloor video imagery as part of an offshore wind farm site assessment.
 I remember Lenaig as a highly skilled, enthusiastic, and most importantly a fun can-do attituded kind of person!"

 Interested in joining the conversation?

-Take this 8-minute survey to help us create recommendations for environmental monitoring: www.surveymonkey.com/r/CJ7TMV6_TFiT.
+Take this 8-minute survey to help us create recommendations for marine renewable energy environmental monitoring practices: www.surveymonkey.com/r/CJ7TMV6_TFiT.